RobinKwong/robinkwong.github.io/_posts/2017-03-26-need-for-news.markdown

 <div class="quote-attrib"><a href="https://www.ft.com/content/eef2e2f8-0383-11e7-ace0-1ce02ef0def9" target="_blank"><i>The Problem with Facts</i></a><br>Tim Harford</div>

-<p></p>

-> Q: *You advise your students to subscribe to a journal they disagree with as a way of fighting the echo chamber.
-But you don’t believe they do.*
->
-> A: The bigger problem is they don’t subscribe to a journal they do agree with.
-I don’t think they read anything, and I don’t mean my students in particular, I mean people in general.
-I’ve had people ask, “Well, what can I do to be better informed?”
-I say, “I start every morning reading The Washington Post.”
-They say, “Well, that’s biased and liberal, and I’m not going to read it.”
-I say, “All right, read The Wall Street Journal.”
-“Well, that’s just…I’m not reading it.”
-In other words, I’m not going to read anything.
-What they really want to know is how do I wake up every morning and glance at a screen and then call myself informed?

-<div class="quote-attrib"><a href="http://www.macleans.ca/society/why-americans-have-come-to-worship-their-own-ignorance/" target="_blank"><i>Why Americans have come to worship their own ignorance</i></a><br> Tom Nichols, interviewed by Brian Bethune</div>

 <span class="firstLetter">P</span>roduct developers like to use 'personas' &mdash; archetypes that embody a set of goals and behaviours &mdash; to better understand the customers they are designing for.
 In digital news companies, designers might differentiate between the following personas:

 💁: "I need to stay on top of what's happening in the world"